You are visiting this website from:

 Frequently Asked Questions.

-The average salary in the UK in 2023 is above £35,000.
+The average salary in the UK is above £35,000.
 Full-time workers in the UK on average make £2,916.66 a month (pre-tax).

 The salary bandings within this guide will be updated if and when needed to reflect any market changes throughout the year to help.

-'Competitive salary' means that the business is offering a salary that can compete with what the market salary rate is for the advertised role and/ or offer a higher salary.
+'Competitive salary' means that the business is offering a salary that can compete with what the market salary rate is for the advertised role and/or offer a higher salary.

 You can ask “What would the company typically pay for this role?" as sometimes, if you lay all your cards on the table and outline your salary expectations, you risk being screened out of the process.
 This can happen if in the job description the compensation is highlighted as ‘competitive’.